Litigation

 Amicus Curiae Briefs

 Amicus curiae (friend-of-the-court) briefs are written by parties who are not involved in a case but have expertise to offer to the court.
-The list below shows our amicus briefs related to open cases.
+The list below shows our amicus briefs related to open or recent cases.
 If you’re looking for information about a brief related to a closed case, contact us at info@legalvoice.org.

 Branson v.
 Washington Fine Wine & Spirits